etlegacy/etlegacy/README.md

 ET: Legacy development is a collaborative effort done in an open, transparent and friendly manner.
 Anyone is welcome to join our efforts!

+### Donations

+By request, we have finally managed to create a PayPal account for donations.
+So if you like the
+ET: Legacy project or our game server, don't hesitate to send us some cash at **Paypal: etlegacy@liebt-dich.info**

+Your contribution will be used to pay for our server and domain.
+To clarify, the project is not dependant on donations.
+But we don't reject them if you want to honor our work.
+Thank you!

 GENERAL NOTES